Quintessa Swindell: Personal life

-Swindell, who is nonbinary and uses they/he pronouns, grew up in Virginia Beach, Virginia and attended high school at the Governor's School for the Arts in Norfolk, Virginia.
-Swindell was raised by a single father and had difficulty fitting in for reasons of gender and race.
+Swindell is nonbinary and uses they/he pronouns.
 Swindell has said that due to not fitting stereotypes about all nonbinary people being androgynous, it has been difficult to find roles acting their self-identified gender.
 However, Swindell was happy to play a cisgender girl in Trinkets, given that the show explores Black identity, which spoke to them as a result of their experience being biracial.